teoportase/BOOMbox/README.md

 As mentioned previously, this project comes in the form of a classic boombox (a speaker-like container for the device is optional, but highly encouraged).
 Controlling the device happens through a web application we have created where you can select the songs you want played, like them, and see recommendations.
 On the speaker side, when the device is turned on, the screen displays a sleeping [Kirby](https://kirby.nintendo.com/) when there is no music playing, and one that is singing when the opposite is true.

-The hardware for this project is a [Seeed Wio Terminal](https://www.seeedstudio.com/Wio-Terminal-p-4509.html), a [Grove Speaker](https://www.seeedstudio.com/Grove-Speaker-p-1445.html), and a wire to connect the two.
+The hardware for this project is a [Seeed Wio Terminal](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/), a [Grove Speaker](https://wiki.seeedstudio.com/Grove-Speaker/), and a wire to connect the two.
 When running the program on the device, you will see some of the following things on the Wio screen:
+- a "Connecting...
+Please wait" message,
 - a "Connecting to WiFi" message,
 - a "Connecting to broker" message,
 - a sleeping Kirby,
 - a simple animation of Kirby singing "La la la!".

-The first two are in relation to the way the device communicates with our web application.
+The first message is a loading message as the connection process begins.
+The second and third usually for a split second and are in relation to the way the device communicates with our web application.
 The device connects to a specified WiFi network and an MQTT broker.
 It "listens" for any commands that come from the web application.
 When the sleeping Kirby appears on screen, you are ready to play songs!
 Kirby "sings" by animating his mouth to open and close, as well as add the "La la la!" text to help with the illusion of singing.
 The animation plays for every note of the song.

+For more information about how to use the application, check out the user manual on the Wiki page.

 TODO: *add more abt the frameworks and web app; add section abt other sensor we're adding; diagrams; python midi script; the CD deployment*